 There are very few set rules for streaming, which can be exciting and terrifying all at once.
 While you can do whatever you want on stream, everything you do should build your channel and draw new viewers.
 Sometimes it can be hard to tell what will help and what won’t, though, so here’s a cheatsheet.

 - Do stick to a schedule.
 Streaming affords you a lot of freedom, but you need to set times for yourself to stream in advance.
-Viewers need to know when to expect to watch you, and they need to know that you can reliably deliver at those times.
+Viewers need to know when to expect to watch you, and that you can reliably deliver at those times.
 If you stream inconsistently and randomly, you’ll have a much harder time drawing and retaining new viewers.

 - Don’t play the biggest games.
 This may seem counter-intuitive, but if you’re starting a channel with 5 followers and trying to stream Fortnite, you’ll never gain traction against the hundreds of big streamers playing it too.
 You shouldn’t play games nobody has heard of either, since nobody will join your stream.
 Find a middle ground and play a game you genuinely like.
 Odds are other people like it too, and your enthusiasm will make the stream much better.

 - Do engage your viewers.
 Even if there are only two people watching your stream, do your best to interact with them through the chat.
 Periodically read what people are saying and do your best to respond and converse with them.
-A little bit goes a long way, and if your viewers feel like you care and engage with them, they’re more likely to come back next time you go live.
+A little bit goes a long way.
+If your viewers feel like you care and engage with them, they’re more likely to come back next time you go live.

 - Don’t self-promote too aggressively.
 You never want to come across as begging for followers, viewers, or subscribers.
 Instead you should encourage viewers to support the stream if they enjoy it.
 This may seem like a small distinction, but it can be the difference between building a long-lasting audience or just garnering short lived followers that quickly lose interest.
 Adding an overlay that celebrates recent subscribers is a perfect way to remind the audience that if they love the stream they can support you without outwardly begging for subscribers.